locnguy-ib/tuequan/content/about.md

 <!-- EN -->

-# Tuệ Quán Thiền Viện
+# Tuệ Quán Vipassanā Vihāra

-Tuệ Quán Thiền Viện is a place for learning and practicing the Buddha's Dhamma according to the Theravāda Buddhist tradition.
+Tuệ Quán Vipassanā Vihāra is a place for learning and practicing the Buddha's Dhamma according to the Theravāda Buddhist tradition.

 ## Vipassanā Meditation